 ~~I want all of my patients to have a microchip, and I’m willing to do it for free.
 Yep, I pay for the chip and my staff registers it at no cost to our clients.
 If a pet is lost, a chip provides the best chance for reuniting the pet with the family.
 A client recently told me that one of my free microchips saved his cat.
 His indoor cat snuck outside and was gone for 6 weeks.
 He was reunited with the family because of the free microchip I implanted.

 As my current patients come in for exams or annual check-ups I will scan and implant a chip if needed -- with owner’s consent of course.
 Folks do get to pay the regular $55 exam fee (which is pretty much the cost of a chip) and I will examine the pet from nose to toes.

 This is a gift to my current and new clients.
+The other clinic in Tequesta charges $68 for a microchip.
+Our patients get a microchip for free.
 If someone goes to another clinic and just wants to come for a chip and continue going to that vet, they can ask their own vet if they will give them a free chip.
 This is a gift to Tequesta Vet Clinic patients only.
 I’d love for all the area clinics to chip patients for free.
 Who knows… I’m hoping I will start a trend, making this a common veterinary practice at other clinics.
 Spread the word!

 Joi Sutton, DVM

 Sign-up using the form or call us at (561) 972-0016 to take advantage of this exclusive offer.

 Featured ArticlesCan I Catch an Illness from My Pet?

 Rabies isn't the only disease transmitted from animals to humans.
 In fact, you and your pet may share more diseases than you may realize.
 Fortunately, it's easy to avoid these diseases or conditio ...View Article How to Tell Your Pet's Age From Its Teeth